openclimatefix/nowcasting-metrics/README.md

 - The MAE is calculated for each GSP on the latest forecast
 - We calculate MAE for for all the GSPs combined on the latest forecast
 - We also calculate MAE for different forecast horizon, from 0 to 8 hours, for the national forecast.
+- The MAE for PVLive initial and update estimate is also calculated for all GSPs

 #### RMSE

 - The RMSE is calculated for each GSP on the latest forecast
 - We calculate RMSE for for all the GSPs combined on the latest forecast
 - We also calculate RMSE for different forecast horizon, from 0 to 8 hours, for the national forecast.
+- The RMSE for PVLive initial and update estimate is also calculated for all GSPs

 ## Tests
 ### Local pytest